Home HealthTopics Health Centers Reference Library - ADAM Search NetWellnessSearch Advanced

 Amputation Statistics

-Although over 90% of limb loss is "acquired", up to 4% is congenital (present at birth).
-Of the roughly 140,000 amputation surgeries performed each year:
+Although over 90 percent of limb loss is “acquired”, up to 4 percent is congenital (present at birth).
+Of the roughly 185,000 amputation surgeries performed each year in the United States,

-While over 90% of amputations due to vascular disease involve the lower limb, nearly 70% of amputations due to trauma involve the upper limb.
-(Further statistics are available from resources such as the Amputee Coalition of America's National Limb Loss Information Center (NLLIC).)
+While over 90 percent of amputations caused by vascular disease involve the lower limb, nearly 70 percent of amputations caused by trauma involve the upper limb.
+(Further statistics are available from resources such as the Amputee Coalition of America’s National Limb Loss Information Center (NLLIC).)

 Reducing the Need for Amputation